All-Hands-AI/OpenHands/README.md

 ## 🎯 Mission

-Welcome to OpenDevin, a platform for autonomous AI software engineering.
+Welcome to OpenDevin, a platform for autonomous software engineers, powered by AI and LLMs.

 OpenDevin agents collaborate with human developers to write code, fix bugs, and ship features.

 ## ⚡ Quick Start